Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Ingredients Optimization.md

 The `exclusions` column also had two numbers in rows as strings so i created a CTE(`common_exclusions`) and converted the strings to an array and unnested the array.
 Then i casted the datatype to an `int`.
 I joined the `pizza_toppings` table so i could extract the name of the exclusion.
-I selected the name of the toppings, counted the number of orders and gruped by exclusions so that for each exclusions i could get the number of orders on which the exclsuions were made.
+I selected the name of the toppings, counted the number of orders and grouped by exclusions so that for each exclusions i could get the number of orders on which the exclsuions were made.
 I ordered by the count in descending order and limited the results to one row so that only the highest count was displayed.

 Results: